Starklord17/threejs-t-shirt/README.md

 ---

-Have fun customizing your t-shirt designs and exploring the world of three.js!
+Have fun customizing your t-shirt designs and exploring the world of three.js, React, and Vite!
 If you have any questions or need assistance, feel free to contact us or open an issue.